 For the Cake

-- Fun-size Milky Way candy bars - Chopped and melted into the batter for chocolate and caramel flavor throughout.
+- Fun-size Milky Way candy bars - Chopped and melted into the batter for chocolate and caramel flavor throughout then use extra for topping if desired.

 - Unsalted butter (divided) - One stick melts with the candy bars, the rest creates a rich, buttery cake base.